The Tooth Fairy does not live hereMay 14, 2019

-We don’t, and before I get to why, X-rays were taken and everything was declared perfect.
+We don’t, and before I get to why X-rays were taken and everything was declared perfect.
 “There is a little shadow on this tooth here though.
-We best not wait until the next check-up, what we’ll do is, we’ll make an appointment and drill a whole into the tooth to make sure it is healthy,” bouncy dentist continued.
+We best not wait until the next check-up, what we’ll do is, we’ll make an appointment and drill a hole into the tooth to make sure it is healthy,” the bouncy dentist continued.

 The truth is, that all is not well in the land of modern dentistry.
 We brush, we floss, we gurgle, and yet, root canals, extracted teeth and a staggering number of cavities and crowns show that dental decay is still just as prevalent as it always has been - we have just become better at fixing it.

 As Nadine Artemis writes in her book ‘Renegade Beauty,’ our mouth is the principal portal into our body, with the endocrine, immune and digestive systems intimately bound to the microbiome of our mouths.
 Our teeth are living things, and yet we treat them like little rocks that should be hardened, filled with metal, replaced or removed just in case they may have a problem in the future.

 Dental diagnosis varies greatly, depending on where you live, where your dentist studied, and what their personal beliefs are.
 Just google the article by the Journalist William Ecenbarger, who visited over 50 dentists with the same mouth and x-rays, and received estimates varying from $700 to $19.000 to have gum surgery, crowns and veneers.
 The one molar that actually needed fixing was missed by 15 of the 50 dentists.